 The Architects Registration Board (ARB) rules require a minimum limit of indemnity of £250,000 for each and every claim.
 The cover must be written on a civil liability basis; i.e. it covers all civil liability not just negligence.

-But deciding on an adequate level of cover for your business is not an exact science and so we have put together a guidance note to help you in assessing the correct level of cover for your company.
+But deciding on an adequate level of cover for your business is not an exact science, so we have put together a guidance note to help you in assessing the correct level of cover for your company.
 Please download a copy of our guide on the Limit of Indemnity.

-In terms of premium value, architects professional indemnity is estimated to be worth in the region of £ 50 million of premium income to the insurance market.
-This is for the 'primary' insurance cover and a further £ 10 million comes from excess layer or 'top-up' cover.
+In terms of premium value, architects' professional indemnity is estimated to be worth in the region of £ 75 million of premium income to the insurance market.
+This is for the 'primary' insurance cover and a further £ 30 million comes from excess layer or 'top-up' cover.
 This is paid for by the 5,000 firms practising in the UK who generate £ 4 billion in fee revenue.
-The RIBA recommends that all of their members should take specialist advice on professional indemnity insurance and this recommendation is made for very good reason....
+The RIBA recommends that all of their members should take specialist advice on professional indemnity insurance and this recommendation is made for a very good reason.

 Ensure that all of your information is clear and supply this to them with any brochures your provide and details of your website.
 It all goes to create the best impression of your business.
 Read our guidance on Risk Presentation.